 We have decided, however, that is time to investigate this claim more fully.

-We visited a wide selection of travel hotel comparison websites, and each time inputted two identical search terms – once without a VPN connection (we are based in the UK), and once using VPN connected to a US server.
+We visited a wide selection of travel hotel comparison websites, and each time inputted two identical search terms – once without a VPN connection (we are based in the UK), and once connected to a USA VPN server.
 All searches involved travel or hotel bookings within the United States.

 In order to ensure the websites did not pick up on our past searches and modify their results accordingly, we used Private/Incognito mode (to completely disable cookies) when visiting them, and also used completely separate browsers for our UK and US searches.